tHarvey303/EXPANSE/README.md

 Example scripts and notebooks are provided in the scripts directory.
 Better documentation is coming soon.

-To lauch the viewer, run `expanse-viewer-class` in the terminal after installation.
+To lauch the viewer, run `expanse-viewer` in the terminal after installation.

 ## Citation